stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 and the abyss so soon after our sombre discovery, and I am not prepared to say that we would have immediately revived such thoughts but for a specific circumstance which broke in upon us and set up a whole new train of speculations.
-We had replaced the tarpaulin over poor Gedney and were standing in a kind of mute bewilderment when the sounds finally reached our consciousness&mdash;the first sounds we had heard since descending out of the open where the mountain wind whined faintly from its unearthly heights.
-Well known and mundane though they were, their presence in this remote world of death was more unexpected and unnerving than any grotesque or fabulous tones could possibly have been&mdash;since they gave a fresh upsetting to all our notions of cosmic harmony.
+We had replaced the tarpaulin over poor Gedney and were standing in a kind of mute bewilderment when the sounds finally reached our consciousness--the first sounds we had heard since descending out of the open where the mountain wind whined faintly from its unearthly heights.
+Well known and mundane though they were, their presence in this remote world of death was more unexpected and unnerving than any grotesque or fabulous tones could possibly have been--since they gave a fresh upsetting to all our notions of cosmic harmony.

-  Had it been some trace of that bizarre musical piping over a wide range which Lake&rsquo;s dissection report had led us to expect in those others&mdash;and which, indeed, our overwrought fancies had been reading into every wind-howl we had heard since coming on the camp horror&mdash;it would have had a kind of hellish congruity with the aeon-dead region around us.
+  Had it been some trace of that bizarre musical piping over a wide range which Lake's dissection report had led us to expect in those others--and which, indeed, our overwrought fancies had been reading into every wind-howl we had heard since coming on the camp horror--it would have had a kind of hellish congruity with the aeon-dead region around us.
 A voice from other epochs belongs in a graveyard of other epochs.
-As it was, however, the noise shattered all our profoundly seated adjustments&mdash;all our tacit acceptance of the inner antarctic as a waste as utterly and irrevocably void of every vestige of normal life as the sterile disc of the moon.
+As it was, however, the noise shattered all our profoundly seated adjustments--all our tacit acceptance of the inner antarctic as a waste as utterly and irrevocably void of every vestige of normal life as the sterile disc of the moon.
 What we heard was not the fabulous note of any buried blasphemy of elder earth from whose supernal toughness an age-denied polar sun had evoked a monstrous response.
 Instead, it was a thing so mockingly normal and so unerringly familiarised by our sea days off Victoria Land and our camp days at McMurdo Sound that we shuddered to think of it here, where such things ought not to be.
-To be brief&mdash;it was simply the raucous squawking of a penguin.
+To be brief--it was simply the raucous squawking of a penguin.

-  The muffled sound floated from sub-glacial recesses nearly opposite to the corridor whence we had come&mdash;regions manifestly in the direction of that other tunnel to the vast abyss.
-The presence of a living water-bird in such a direction&mdash;in a world whose surface was one of age-long and uniform lifelessness&mdash;could lead to only one conclusion;
+  The muffled sound floated from sub-glacial recesses nearly opposite to the corridor whence we had come--regions manifestly in the direction of that other tunnel to the vast abyss.
+The presence of a living water-bird in such a direction--in a world whose surface was one of age-long and uniform lifelessness--could lead to only one conclusion;
 hence our first thought was to verify the objective reality of the sound.
 It was, indeed, repeated;
 and seemed at times to come from more than one throat.
-Seeking its source, we entered an archway from which much debris had been cleared; resuming our trail-blazing&mdash;with an added paper-supply taken with curious repugnance from one of the tarpaulin bundles on the sledges&mdash;when we left daylight behind.
+Seeking its source, we entered an archway from which much debris had been cleared; resuming our trail-blazing--with an added paper-supply taken with curious repugnance from one of the tarpaulin bundles on the sledges--when we left daylight behind.

   As the glaciated floor gave place to a litter of detritus, we plainly discerned